Printed Portraits Opening Evening

 MRs Ratnaraja with Jonnie Turpie

-When we launched the exhibition Dr Mcadam gave a warm welcome to the Shrieval gathering and the growing positive relationship between the West Midlands Shrievalty and the the Museum Trust as they both have historic value to the city and region.
+Dr Mcadam gave a warm welcome to the Shrieval gathering and the growing positive relationship between the West Midlands Shrievalty and the the Museum Trust as they both have historic value to the city and region.
 She was also vey happy to encourage the purchasing of prints from the show as all proceeds will go to supporting the Museum Trust.
 John Hudson gave a very warm welcome to the assembled audience and a brief insight into the role of the shrievalty in England and in the West Midlands.
 He pointed out that he was surprised to meet someone as well turned out as himself in black and silver.
 He was of course referring to Phil Hawkins from Hodge Hill who has a portrait in the exhibition as a worthy winner of the Bromford Estate local heroes.

 High dressers Phil Howkins and the High SheriffWM 2017

 We concluded with an acknowledgment that there had been another historic event the previous week – the election of the first ever Metro Mayor for the West Midlands – Mr Andy Street CBE – and that Mayor Street had made the time to attend the opening and come see his portrait.
-So we all joined him and went through the curtains to Gallery 16.
+We all joined him and went through the curtains to Gallery 16.

 private viewers